talwrii/ptrace-approve/README.md

 This is influenced form a UI perspective by cluade code, where you approve individual commands.
 It uses ptrace and apparmor does similar things.
 Apparmore is faster, and can record rules to allow - but not does not have this sort of real time approval.

+This use the `python-pytrace` library which does all the fiddly work

 ## Installation
 pipx install ptrace-approve